 You should get your deposit back at the end of a tenancy if you’ve paid all the rent and not damaged the property.

-Before 1 June 2019, tenants could also be charged various fees by letting agents at the beginning of a tenancy.
+Before 1 June 2019, letting agents could charge tenants a fee at the beginning of a tenancy.

-The fees were for things such as references, a tenant credit check, tenancy signing and an inventory.
+Fees were for things like references, a tenant credit check, tenancy signing and inventory.

 How to find a place to rent